jbard/viewshed_mosaics/README.md

 # viewshed_mosaics
-This repo contains a Jupyter notebook, sample input data, and results for calculating viewshed mosaics from point files representing roads.
+This repo contains a Jupyter notebook for calculating viewshed mosaics from point files representing roads.
+Sample input data and results are included.